bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive is a page that uses breakpoints and and media query to allow the site to change based on the screen size using it.
+Adaptive queues different pages based on the screen accessing it.
+Desktop gets a page, mobile gets a page, tablets get a page.
+Each one is designed for the respective screen it displays on.

 2. Describe what it means to be mobile first vs desktop first.

+Design strategies that offer benefits based on your project objective.

+Mobile-first will focus on designing a site with functionality on the smallest screens first.
+Afterwords, you can add extras as the resolution increases.
+Also referred to as a content first design, as each piece of content must be structured in order of importance to the UX, with the most vital bits available from the smallest screens.

+Desktop first is the opposite.
+The design is structured around users accessing the site from a laptop or desktop pc.
+As such the mobile scaling is usually less refined.
+Often, elements will be hidden, wrapped, and transformed to try and fit as many funtions into the mobile experience as possible.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets the rem unit 0.1 equivalent to 1pt in a font size.
+As such 1.6rem would equal 16pt font.

 4. How would you describe preprocessing to someone new to CSS?

+Essentially, a preprocessor will allow you to utilize differnt syntax to manipulate the styling on your site.
+It can also allow various amounts of extra functionality. (eg. Mixins.)

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Well, I imagine something like LESS provides a nice place for people that prefer JS syntax.
+I think I will grow to like it.
+Also, assigning variables is always a good thing to be able to do.

+Trouble?
+Mixins.
+It is difficult for me to identify when a mixin would really help me.
+But I'm committed to figuring it out.
+Eventually.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.